markahrens/mytungsten/src/content/blog/2007/2007-music-update.md

 ---

-<p>Just over two weeks ago, I posted about doing a top 5 or 10 list for albums this year.
+Just over two weeks ago, I posted about doing a top 5 or 10 list for albums this year.
 I solicited feedback at that point for additional albums, so I wanted to let everyone know what my list of albums looks like now and to once again ask for recommendations for albums that came out in the US in 2007.
-Without further ado, the list so far (New Additions in **bold**):</p>
+Without further ado, the list so far (New Additions in **bold**):

 <ul>